DIY Easter Bunny Nest

 In my never-ending quest to renew and refresh what I already have, I’ve updated my DIY Easter Bunny Nest yet once again.
-My Nesting Bunny How-To from a few years ago features the same wood bunny figurine.
+I’ve had this wooden bunny for years and it appears each spring somewhere in my decor.

 This year for my DIY Easter Bunny Nest, I used one of my favorite pieces of ironstone, a large bowl from Pottery Barn.
 This bowl moves around my house and fits in absolutely anywhere.
 I placed it on my little yellow table and built the nest from the bottom up.

 1.)
 Begin with a bowl, basket or tray.

 2.)
 Add a riser of some sort so the bunny sticks out of the nest.
 I used a plastic container turned upside-down.